ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Is JavaScript better than Python in mobile and desktop app development | Code Agrius - <a href="https://medium.com/@sopiahayes6/is-javascript-better-than-python-in-mobile-and-desktop-app-development-code-agrius-28b455df5f48?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sopia Hayes`**

+<blockquote>When it comes to mobile app development and desktop app development, then businesses often face this question: “should they use JavaScript…
+Continue reading on Medium »</blockquote>

+<h3>2.
 These Seven JavaScript Libraries Increased My Productivity by Tenfold - <a href="https://javascript.plainenglish.io/these-seven-javascript-libraries-increased-my-productivity-by-tenfold-e54b73e55231?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dr Abdullah Azhar`**